 The restaurant industry is highly competitive, and that competition could lower our revenues, margins and market share.
 The performance of individual restaurants may be adversely affected by factors such as traffic patterns, demographics and the type, number and location of competing restaurants.
 The restaurant industry is highly competitive with respect to price, service, location, personnel and the type and quality of food.
 Each Applebee's and IHOP restaurant competes directly and indirectly with a large number of national and regional restaurant chains, as well as similar styles of businesses.
 The trend toward convergence in grocery, deli, and restaurant services may increase the number and variety of Applebee's and IHOP restaurants' competitors.
 In addition to the prevailing baseline level of competition, major market players in non-competing industries may choose to enter the food services market.
 Such increased competition could have a material adverse effect on the financial condition and results of operations of Applebee's or IHOP restaurants in affected markets.
 Applebee's and IHOP restaurants also compete with other restaurant chains for qualified management and staff, and we compete with other restaurant chains for available locations for new restaurants.
-Applebee's and IHOP restaurants also face competition in the future.
-Although we may implement a number of business strategies, the future success of new products, initiatives and overall strategies is highly difficult to predict and will be influenced by competitors, which is in part limited by the advertising monies available to us and by consumer perception, cannot be assured.
+Applebee's and IHOP restaurants also face competition from the introduction of new products and menu items by competitors, as well as substantial price discounting, and are likely to face such competition in the future.
+Although we may implement a number of business strategies, the future success of new products, initiatives and overall strategies is highly difficult to predict and will be influenced by competitive product offerings, pricing and promotions offered by competitors.
+Our ability to differentiate the Applebee's and IHOP brands from their competitors, which is in part limited by the advertising monies available to us and by consumer perception, cannot be assured.
 These factors could reduce the gross sales or profitability at Applebee's or IHOP restaurants, which would reduce the revenues generated by company-owned restaurants and the franchise payments received from franchisees.